OpenACC/openacc-best-practices-guide/02-Porting.markdown

 favor tightly-nested loops with a significant amount of data reuse.
 In many cases this same code changes also benefit more traditional CPU architectures as well by improving cache use and vectorization.

+OpenACC may be used to accelerate applications on accelerators that have a discreet memory or that have a memory space that's shared with the host.
+Even on devices that utilize a shared memory there is frequently still a hierarchy of a fast, close memory for the accelerator and a larger, slower memory used by the host.
+For this reason it is important to structure the application code maximize reuse of arrays regardless of whether the underlying architecture uses discreet or unified memories.
+When refactoring the code for use with OpenACC it is frequently beneficial to assume a discreet memory, even if the device you are developing on has a unified memory.
+This forces data locality to be a primary consideration in the refactoring and will ensure that the resulting code exploits hierarchical memories and is portable to a wide range of devices.